GBRJo/Hangman_game/README.md

 ### Description

 This is a student project.
 It is a small interactive game.
-In this game pleer must try to guess the word letter by letter.
+In this game, players must try to guess the wordr.
 Try the game live [here](https://gbrjo.github.io/Hangman_game/hangman/index.html)!

 ### Preview